Internal Bra Mesh Lawsuit

 Factor How It Affects Claim Value

-Severity of injury Permanent deformity, tissue necrosis, and implant loss generally yield higher compensation than temporary complications
+Severity of injury Permanent deformity, tissue necrosis, chronic infection, and implant loss generally carry higher value than temporary complications.

-Duration of suffering Longer periods of chronic pain, disability, or diminished quality of life increase claim value
+Duration of suffering Longer periods of chronic pain, disability, infection, emotional distress, or diminished quality of life increase claim value.

-Documented medical costs All documented expenses, including surgeries, medications, physical therapy, and out-of-pocket costs are recoverable
+Documented medical costs Surgeries, medications, imaging, wound care, physical therapy, and out-of-pocket costs are part of the damages picture.

-Lost income Lost wages and reduced earning capacity caused by complications factor into total damages
+Lost income Lost wages, missed work, and reduced earning capacity caused by complications factor into total damages.

-Pain and suffering Non-economic damages for physical pain, emotional distress, and loss of enjoyment of life
+Pain and suffering Physical pain, emotional distress, loss of body confidence, scarring, disfigurement, and loss of enjoyment of life may be recoverable.

 Frequently Asked Questions About Breast Mesh Lawsuits